-The Neonatal Resuscitation Program (NRP) is an educational program that introduces the concepts and skills of neonatal resuscitation.
-In Canada, NRP is administered by the Canadian Paediatric Society and is designed to teach individuals and teams who may be required to resuscitate newborn babies.
+NRP is an educational program that introduces the concepts and skills of neonatal resuscitation.
+In Canada, NRP is administered by the Canadian Paediatric Society.

 Our Provider Courses are standardized and delivered in accordance with the most current NRP guidelines.
-It is intentionally designed to mirror the realities of neonatal resuscitation: time-critical decision-making and seamless interprofessional collaboration.
+It is designed to mirror the realities of neonatal resuscitation: time-critical decision-making and interprofessional collaboration.

 Interdisciplinary by design